 Moriah writes what her imaginary friends tell her to write.
-Thus far, they have shown up in the novels The Proviso, Stay, and Magdalene, published by B10 Mediaworx, and will, most likely, continue to order her around until she hits on the right drug and dosage.
+Thus far, they have shown up in the novels The Proviso, Stay, Magdalene, Dunham, Paso Doble, We Were Gods, and “Twenty-dollar Rag,” published by B10 Mediaworx, and will, most likely, continue to order her around until she hits on the right drug and dosage.
 Fortunately, her husband is very understanding of all the other people in her life and her children have no need of their own imaginary friends since they know all of mommy’s.
 Moriah has a bachelor’s in creative writing and journalism from the University of Missouri at Kansas City, and in 2011, she was a panelist at the Writer’s Digest conference and the Sunstone Symposium.
 She is a flagrant manufacturer and dealer of the meth known as “ebooks.”

 Then one day in August 2007, after a particularly grueling work week, I sat down at my computer and wandered my hard drives for some cheap entertainment.
 I rediscovered characters I had created a decade or more before and realized that I wasn’t half bad—and why in the world had I given up on them?
 I went to bed that night very, oh, tired at myself.

 When I woke up the next morning, the entire plot problem I’d struggled with for 12 years had resolved itself.
 Now, I had to be willing to scrap what I’d already written and go back to the source material/structure (thanks, Will!), but all the major plot turns had worked themselves out.
 Only the details remained.
 Knox was happy and, well, keeping Knox happy is a tightrope walk.

 Thank you for your company, and I hope to keep you entertained (if not hot, bothered, and thinking) with my oddball paradigm of religion, money, politics, and sex.